 1. Preparing the Yeast Mixture

-In a small bowl, combine 1/2 cup of warm water with 1 tablespoon of sugar and 2 1/4 teaspoons of yeast.
-Stir lightly and let it sit for about 5-10 minutes until it becomes bubbly and frothy, indicating that the yeast is activated.
+In a small bowl, mix ½ cup warm water, 1 tablespoon sugar, and 2 ¼ teaspoons yeast.
+Stir lightly and wait 5–10 minutes until it’s bubbly and frothy, so you know the yeast is alive.

 2. Mixing the Dough

-In a large mixing bowl, combine 4 cups of all-purpose flour, 1/4 cup of sugar, and 1 1/2 teaspoons of salt.
-Add the yeast mixture and 1 1/2 cups of warmed milk, followed by 1/4 cup of melted butter.
-Stir the mixture until it forms a shaggy dough.
+In a large bowl, combine 4 cups flour, ¼ cup sugar, and 1 ½ teaspoons salt.
+Pour in the yeast mix, 1 ½ cups warm milk, and ¼ cup melted butter.
+Stir until the dough looks rough and shaggy.

 3. First Rise

-Turn the dough out onto a lightly floured surface and knead it for about 8-10 minutes until it’s smooth and elastic.
-Place the dough in a greased bowl, cover it with a clean cloth, and set it in a warm place to rise for about 1 to 1.5 hours, or until it has doubled in size.
+Turn dough onto a floured surface and knead 8–10 minutes until smooth and elastic.
+Put it in a greased bowl, cover with a cloth, and let it rise in a warm spot for 1–1.5 hours until doubled.

 4. Shaping the Loaves

-Once the dough has risen, gently punch it down to remove the air.
-Divide the dough into two equal portions, and shape each portion into a loaf.
-Place the shaped loaves into greased bread pans.
+Punch the dough down to push out air.
+Divide into two parts, shape each into a loaf, and place them in greased bread pans.

 5. Second Rise

-Cover the loaves with a cloth and let them rise again in a warm place for about 30-45 minutes, or until they’ve doubled in size.
+Cover the pans and let the loaves rise 30–45 minutes in a warm place until doubled again.

 6. Baking the Bread

-Preheat your oven to 350°F (175°C).
-Once the loaves have risen, bake them in the preheated oven for 30-35 minutes, or until the tops are golden brown and the bread sounds hollow when tapped.
+Preheat oven to 350°F (175°C).
+Bake the loaves 30–35 minutes until tops are golden brown and the bread sounds hollow when tapped.

 7. Cooling and Storing

-Remove the loaves from the oven and let them cool in the pans for about 10 minutes.
-Then, transfer the loaves to a wire rack to cool completely.
-Once cooled, store the bread in an airtight container at room temperature for up to a week, or freeze for longer preservation.
+Let loaves cool in the pans for 10 minutes, then move to a wire rack to cool completely.
+Store in an airtight container at room temperature up to a week, or freeze for longer.

 Tips for Perfect Amish White Bread

-- Always use fresh ingredients for the best flavor and texture.
+- Use fresh ingredients for the best results.

-- Knead the dough thoroughly to develop gluten which gives the bread its structure.
+- Knead well to develop gluten, wich gives the bread structure.

-- Ensure the dough rises in a warm environment; drafts can affect the yeast’s activity.
+- Keep the rising dough in a warm area; drafts can slow the yeast.

 Nutritional Information

-Each slice of homemade Amish white bread contains approximately:
+Each slice of homemade Amish white bread has about:

 - Calories: 120